 This is an antidote to the despair many of us in the sustainability profession feel about the state of the world.
-The authors provide concepts and tools for us to find satisfaction in our efforts beside the challenges.
+The authors provide concepts and tools for us to find satisfaction in our efforts besides the challenges.
 It includes stories and also exercises and in this way is similar to doing one of Joanna’s workshops, although doing it alone will not be as impactful.

 The problems we face are so daunting that many people turn away or get burned out.
 But the authors maintain that hope has two meanings.
 The first is related to hopefulness, that you think the outcomes you want will come to pass.
 This form of hope in the face of climate change and species extinction can lead to despair.
-But hope is also about desire, what you’d like to have happen in the world.
+But hope is also about desire, what you’d like to have happened in the world.
 “Active hope is a practice.
 Like tai chi or gardening, it is something we do rather than have.”
 The steps of active hope are:

 --Take a clear view of reality

 --Identify what you hope for (direction and values)